nokernelspace/hedgefund/README.txt

 Usage:
-python short.py {TICKER} {SELL_COUNT} - use this on stocks you think are doing poorly in the long term python recur.py {TICKER} - use this on stocks to invest a dollar a day
+python short.py {TICKER} {SELL_COUNT} - use this on stocks you think are doing poorly in the long term python recur.py {TICKER} - use this on stocks to invest a share a day

 Strategy Explanation:
 https://www.youtube.com/watch?v=dRYBh6dtxjY